charlieegan3/personal-website/hugo-site/content/about.md

 ---
 title: about
 type: about
+summary: Hello, my name is Charlie - nice to meet you.
 ---

 Hello, my name is Charlie - nice to meet you.
 I work as a Solutions Engineer at